 |Payment for all fees||Registration, stamp duty, number plates|

 To transfer your registration from another state or territory, you must cancel registration in the other state or territory.

 Note, this will cancel CTP insurance in all states except NSW.
 In NSW, you must cancel registration with the RMS and take proof to your CTP insurer who will cancel CTP insurance.

 Steps to transfer drivers licence

-You are allowed to drive in NT on an interstate or overseas drivers licence as a visitor.
-After 3 months of living in NT, you must convert to a Northern Territory licence.
+You are allowed to drive in the Northern Territory on an interstate or overseas drivers licence as a visitor.
+After 3 months of living in the NT, you must convert to an NT licence.
 Go in person to an MVR office (or some Australia Post outlets) with your: